 SAVE & pRINT SALSA TAGS:

-To Save, CLICK on the link below of the tag you like.
+To Save, CLICK on the tag you like.
 Then, RIGHT-CLICK and SAVE.
 Open it in a program like WORD, RE-SIZE, PRINT, cut out and attach.

 Nothing like a delicious and simple recipe as well as how to turn it into a quick and inexpensive gift too!

 We also made tags for our Salsa Verde so be sure to check that out too!